 One very simple example, if you use a tool like RACI, (defining who is responsible, accountable, consulted and informed) then think about when these different roles should be involved.
 Consulting is something you do before making a decision, Informing is something you afterwards.
 Only the responsible and accountable parties are actually decision-makers.
 So only they should be at the decision meeting.

-If you can clarify your decision and involvement processes you will start to limit the number of people who you need to align with.
+If you can clarify your decision and involvement processes you will start to limit the number of people who you need to be aligning with.

 Correcting a past lack of alignment